 I am a researcher in pathogen phylodynamics, with a particular interest in inference of who infected who.
 I am also interested in investigating the effects of sampling bias in molecular epidemiological studies.
 I obtained my PhD in 2015 at the University of Edinburgh under Professor Mark Woolhouse and Professor Andrew Rambaut.
-I currently work at the BDI with Professor Christophe Fraser on the BEEHIVE project, focussing on the reconstruction of transmission patterns within a very large and rich dataset of next-generation HIV sequences.
+I currently work at the BDI with Professor Christophe Fraser on the PANGEA HIV project, focussing on the reconstruction of transmission patterns within a very large and rich dataset of next-generation HIV sequences.

 Software in which I have a hand:

 Phyloscanner (construction of phylogenies and investigation of transmission in large genetic datasets)

 TTsampler (an R package for enumeration and uniform sampling of transmission trees for a fixed phylogeny)

 The evolution of subtype B HIV-1 tat in the Netherlands during 1985-2012.